josrah/workoutTracker/README.md

 ## Introduction
 Since I like to lift weights, I decided to make this program to practice JavaFX and data collections for the course PROG2 @ Stockholm University.
-This is more of a hobby project and has not been tested by anyone else than me.
+This is a hobby project and has not been tested by anyone else than me.
+The program was first customized to only work on my computer with a predetermined text document, and I have not spent that much time on adjusting the code since syncing the repository with github.
+Other concepts in the code may also be unfinished/unnecessary, since the main focus for me in this project was practising basic concepts of Java without introducing too many libraries.

 ## How to use
 The program starts by reading a textfile choosen by the user with lifts.
 The display will be empty at first.